 The amount of selenium in a plant food varies depending on how much was in the soil the food was grown in.
 Vegans in Europe may have lower intakes than those living in countries with higher soil selenium or the extensive use of high-selenium imported produce, such as Canadian wheat flour.

-In the UK, recommended daily intakes of selenium for adults are 60mcg (micrograms) for women and 75mcg for men, which are based on the assumption that a higher intake is required for people with a higher body weight.
-It is important to avoid eating too much selenium because it can cause a condition called selenosis.
+In the UK, the recommended daily selenium intakes for adults are 60 mcg (micrograms) for women and 75 mcg for men.
+This assumes that a higher intake is required for people with a higher body weight.

 How can you get enough selenium?